w3ace/Stocks/README.md

 is taken after the opening range.

 When the analysis completes, all trades are written to `./output/<timestamp>_trades.csv` and a per-ticker summary is saved to `./output/<timestamp>_tickers.csv`.
 The summary lists the total number of trades, the percentage of profitable trades, and the cumulative profit for each ticker.
+The trades file includes a `profit_or_loss` column after `sell_time` showing whether each trade hit the profit target, stop loss, or closed at the end of the day.